yermolim/glbim/README.md

-# CheruBIM 😇
+# GLBIM 🏗️
 #### Three.js-based GLB/IFC model viewer

-Created for personal use in a specific project, so use cases may be limited, but maybe will still be helpful to someone.
+Created for personal use in a project focused on BIM, so use cases may be limited, but maybe will still be helpful to someone.
 The main goal was to make it possible to open dozens of large industrial building models with thousands of elements and millions of polygons while keeping an optimal render performance.
 Optimized mesh merging to reduce render calls, GPU picking, using only vertex colors, etc. were the ways to achieve it.
-Target models are static without the need to take into account their internal structure, textures are ignored.
+Target models are static, without the need to take into account their internal structure, textures are ignored.

 ## Main features:
 <ul>